 Tips for visiting Sturtevant Falls

-How long is the Sturtevant Falls hike?
+Where is Sturtevant Falls located?

-Where is Sturtevant Falls?
+Where can I stay near Sturtevant Falls?